 (c) the purposes for which we may process personal data; and

 2.2 We may process data about your use of our website and services (“usage data”).
 The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 The source of the usage data is our analytics tracking system.
 This usage data may be processed for the purposes of analysing the use of the website and services.
 The legal basis for this processing is with consent and our legitimate interests, namely monitoring and improving our website and services.

 2.3 We may process your account data (“account data”).The account data may include your name and email address.
 The source of the account data is you or your employer.
 The account data may be processed for the purposes of operating our website, providing our services, ensuring the security of our website and services, maintaining back-ups of our databases and communicating with you.
 The legal basis for this processing is our legitimate interests, namely the proper administration of our website and business.

 2.4 We may process your information included in your personal profile on our website (“profile data”).
-The profile data may include your name, address, telephone number, email address, profile pictures, gender, date of birth, relationship status, interests and hobbies, educational details and employment details.
+The profile data may include your name, address, telephone number, email address, profile pictures.
 The profile data may be processed for the purposes of enabling and monitoring your use of our website and services.
 The legal basis for this processing is consent.